 Upon entering, a custom-made piece in oak by Casimir welcomes guests into the lobby.
 The masseria’s walls, made of pietra Leccese, a regional limestone are hand-polished; the monastically arched hallways and their ceiling paintings – which are classified heritage – thoroughly renovated.
 The travertine marble floors have been given a matte finish.
 A long oak table accompanied by solid yet refined ‘tree trunks’ remade from oak wood, also designed by Casimir, sit in the ‘silent room’, a space that can be reserved for private dining.

-In the garden, a swimming pool surrounded by Tribù furniture beckons, and the on-site restaurant, led by chef Mario Carlino, serves traditional Salentino cuisine in a contemporary guise.
+In the garden, a swimming pool surrounded by Tribù furniture beckons, and the on-site restaurant serves traditional Salentino cuisine in a contemporary guise.

 Where a cool wine cellar used to be, owner Antonio Augusto Vetrugno has created a spa area with a sauna, a Turkish bath and a vertical massage shower – but personal beauty and relaxation treatments are an option, too.
-In each room, there are toiletries by Maison Margiela’s Replica line – another Limburg transplant.
 Antonio Augusto meant to return to his homeland with a striking project that underlines how immigration can enrich both sides of the story.
 “Italians are true chauvinists”, he says.
 “We go against the grain a little bit by bringing Limburg design into this southern Salento setting.
 We’ve come full circle.”